The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 Walnut: Rich chocolate brown with dramatic grain patterns.
 American black walnut was the prestige wood before mahogany became popular.
 Often found in Victorian pieces.

 Oak: Golden to medium brown with prominent grain.
-Quarter-sawn oak (showing tiger-stripe patterns) indicates quality.
+Quarter-sawn oak (showing tiger-stripe ray flecks) indicates quality.
 Common in Arts & Crafts and Victorian Golden Oak periods.

 Pine: Honey-colored softwood, often painted in period pieces.
 While less valuable than hardwoods, early American pine pieces can be quite desirable, especially with original paint.